dell/ansible-powerflex/docs/modules/volume.rst

   allow_multiple_mappings (optional, bool, None)
     Specifies whether to allow or not allow multiple mappings.

-    If the volume is mapped to one SDC then for every new mapping *allow_multiple_mappings* has to be passed as True.
+    If the volume is mapped to one SDC then for every new mapping *allow_multiple_mappings* has to be passed as true.

   sdc (optional, list, None)